davidgsd/AllScan/README.md

 Enable reading AMI cfgs from rpt.conf and manager.conf if not found in .ini search locations.

 **v0.87 2024-10-18**<br>
-Fix bug where on new installs on nodes with no existing favorites files the main page would not fully load.
-Other minor optimizations.

-**v0.86 2024-10-15**<br>
 Add Favorites File Management functions to the Cfgs Tab, and a Favorites File Select control to the main page.
 These functions support viewing, downloading, copying, deleting, renaming and uploading favorites files, and enable simple switching between them.
 Simplify entry of node Call Sign, Location and Title configs for installs that do not have a Supermon global.inc file.

 **v0.83 2024-09-12**<br>